ArazAbishov/abishov.github.io/_posts/2021-06-06-android-studio-on-ipad.markdown

 sudo apt-get install xvfb x11vnc
 ```

-To ensure that the graphics pipeline and the VNC server are setup correctly, we will use the glxgears demo application.
+To ensure that the graphics pipeline and the VNC server are set up correctly, we will use the glxgears demo application.

 ```bash
 # glxgears is a part of this package